michalcichon/michalcichon.github.io/_posts/2013-11-10-why-do-some-programming-languages-have-a-bad-reputation.md

 ---
 layout: post
 title:  "Why do some programming languages have a bad reputation?"
 description: "PHP, Ruby, Java.
-Why some languages are recongnized as more professional ones?"
+Why do some languages are recognized as less professional then others?"
 date:   2013-11-10 10:09:00 +0200
 categories: programming
 keywords: PHP, programming languages